unimi-dse/01a62bb0/README.md

 # 01a62bb0

 <h1 align="center">Milan pollution Shiny App </h1>
-<p> The aim of this project is to analysis the datas from the website of the Comune di Milano.
-In particular, the study is focussed on the different pollutants detected during the years from ARPA's stations.
+<p> The aim of this project is to analysise the datas from the website of the Comune di Milano.
+In particular, the study is focused on the different pollutants detected during the years from ARPA's stations.
 <br>
 <h2> Installation</h2>